Sculpture, Wooden Indians and Wood Art

 Wooden Indians are often three-dimensional wooden sculptures several feet tall – up to life-sized.
 They are still occasionally used for their original advertising purpose but are more often seen as decorations or advertising collectibles

-What I like about Toms work is he is versatility and with todays demand of contemporary sculptures he could custom design a large scale piece for any commercial project that was calling for wood art.
+What I like about Tom’s work is he is versatile and with today’s demand for contemporary sculptures he could custom design a large-scale piece for any commercial project that was calling for wood art.

 Sculptures, Wooden Indians and Wood Art